kusor/triton-kbmapi/docs/index.md

 Note: alternatively, an operator can manually run kbmadm to delete an entry.

+A destroyed token is automatically added to `token_history`.

 ## Development status

 - Not yet implemented authentication using `recovery_token` for `RecoverToken`.
-- Token history bucket must be created.
-Tokens should be moved into history once those have been _recovered_.
+- Tokens should be moved into history once those have been _recovered_.
-- Decide if a token destroyed using `DeleteToken` should also be archived.
 - `token_serial` bucket needs to be created and end-point to access tokens serial should be provided.
 - SAPI configuration for attestation is not present and none of the associated